dfinity/portal/README.md

 ### Contribution workflow
 Here is a description of how a contribution should be made to the developer portal.
 1. The contributor creates a fork/branch where the changes are made.
-2. a Pull Request is created from this branch to `develop`. the preview is generated and the reviewers can directly check the preview website.
+2. a Pull Request is created from this branch to `master`. the preview is generated and the reviewers can directly check the preview website.
-3. the Pull Request is merged in `develop` and sits here until the next release.
+3. the Pull Request is merged in `master` and sits in `current` until the next release.
-4. once current `develop` changes have been approved they get merged in `master`.
-5. a tag is created which triggers a build pipeline uploading the new version and setting it as the latest one.
+4. a tag is created which triggers a build pipeline uploading the new version and setting it as the latest one.